Pan Seared Mahi-Mahi with Mango Salsa

 - Season with salt and black pepper to taste.
 Set aside.

-- Rub the fish fillets with the salt and lemon juice then rest for 30 mins.
+- Rub the fish fillets with the salt and lemon juice, then let them rest for 30 mins.

-- Heat a large saute pan over medium-high heat and then add the oil.
+- Heat the oil in a large saute pan over medium-high heat for 3-4 minutes or until just starting to smoke.

-- Turn the fish and saute until cooked through, approximately 3 to 4 minutes.
+- Turn the fish and sear until cooked through, 2-4 more minutes depending on thickness until the fish just begins to flake.
 Keep a careful eye on the fish at this stage.
 You do not want to overcook.

 To serve: